~ Gallery - Shops ~

 Barclays continued to expand, resulting in an initial 182 branches.

-it was absorbed by Barclays and No.12 became the local Barclays branch in Gornal which was open on a Tuesday & Friday only.
+United Counties had many branches around Birmingham and the Black Country.
+In 1916, it was absorbed by Barclays, and No.12 became the local Barclays branch in Gornal.
+The bank was open on a Tuesday & Friday only.

-In 1940, according to Kelly's Trade Directory, Barclays Bank Ltd., a sub branch of Sedgley, was situated at Nr.12 Zoar Street and was open
+In 1940, according to Kelly's Trade Directory, Barclays Bank Ltd., a sub branch of Sedgley, was situated at Nr.12 Zoar Street.
+This was open Tuesdays and Thursdays 10am to 1pm.

-Barclays continued to trade from No. 12 until 1958 when it moved over the road to No.50
+Barclays continued to trade from No. 12 until 1958 when it moved over the road to No.50 Zoar Street.
+This shop was a grocers shop previously belonging to William Marsh.

 Nr 50.
 Zoar Street.